karan-vk/AI-Amanda-B2/README.md

 * **Immersive Visuals**: A full-screen background banner that creates an engaging, atmospheric experience.
 * **Strategic Messaging**: Highlights deep experience in fieldwork, strategy, and consumer behavior.

+This serves both as a portfolio homepage and a testbed to evaluate frontend skills in a simple, creative environment.

 ##  Run Guide

 1. Ensure you have **Node.js v18+** installed.